AsukaKirara/chat-exporter/README.md

 - Download conversation data as JSON files
 - Simple one-click export process
 - Works directly in your browser without needing to copy/paste
+- Optional Supabase authentication
+- Upload exports to S3-compatible storage for backup
+- Link to a management website for browsing your history

 ## Supported Platforms